The Ultimate Guide to End Arguing And Fighting

 Why We Argue and Fight?

-When negative “stuff” who’s up you will instantly engage survival routines that are hard wired into you.
+When negative “stuff” is up, you will instantly engage in survival routines that are hard wired into you.

 I will try to explain this in as simple possible language but you may need to read it a couple times to really “get it.”

 First, you need to know we have a memory system.

 It’s the part of your biology that remembers things.
 And there are two types and both are uniquely useful.

 The first one is called implicit memory or muscle memory and the second one is called explicit memory or narrative memory.

 Muscle Memory (or implicit memory)